ShudarsanRegmi/ClassMgmtSys/README.md

 | **Admin**       | Manage multiple classes and administrators.                       |
 | **Super Admin** | Full access across the system.                                    |

+**Further roles can be crated further or removed  as we identify the requirements during the development process**

 ---

 ## 🛠 Tech Stack